isomerpages/moe-chijtp/_departments/Arts/Art.md

 We celebrated our 30th Year of CHIJ AEP in 2015.
-A snippet of our exhibition can be found in the CHIJ AEP Show Catalogue.
+A snippet of our exhibition can be found in the [CHIJ AEP Show Catalogue.](https://go.gov.sg/68zbki).